 In metaphysics orange connects with the solar plexus.

 Yellow is the color of intellect and it is used for mental clarity.
-Linked to the sun and the lion, it is connected to source of creation was it's frequency emerges into higher frequencies.
+Linked to the sun and the lion, yellow is connected to the source of creation as its frequency emerges into white light and consciousness.

 Green is a color, the perception of which is evoked by light having a spectrum dominated by energy with a wavelength of roughly 520-570-nm.
 In the subtractive color system, it is not a primary color, but is created out of a mixture of yellow and blue, or yellow and cyan; it is considered one of the additive primary colors.
 On the HSV color wheel, the complement of green is magenta; that is, a purple color corresponding to an equal mixture of red and blue light.
 On a color wheel based on traditional color theory (RYB), the complementary color to green is considered to be red.